dschewchenko/big.esm/BENCHMARK.md

 This version of the benchmark creates instance for each iteration.
 So time and memory are measured init+operation.

 Tested variants:
-- big.esm - immutable
+- big.esm - immutable (creates new instance on each operation)
-- big.esm - mutable
+- big.esm - mutable (mutates the instance of first argument on each operation)
 - big.js

 **Note:** powBig and sqrtBig are not optimized in memory usage, because they are reusing other operation functions.